crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 44. The [XWalkWithOnReceivedLoadErrorAsync](XWalkWithOnReceivedLoadErrorAsync.java) sample check whether XWalkView change dialog of onReceivedLoadError to toast, include:
+### 44. The [XWalkViewWithOnReceivedLoadErrorAsync](XWalkViewWithOnReceivedLoadErrorAsync.java) sample check whether XWalkView change dialog of onReceivedLoadError to toast, include:

 * onReceivedLoadError can work

 This usecase covers following interface and methods:

 * XWalkView interface: load, onReceivedLoadError methods

 ### 45. The [XWalkViewWithLongClickAsync](XWalkViewWithLongClickAsync.java) sample check whether performLongClick and setOnLongClickListener method work as same as WebView, include: